deepkashiwa20/MMGCRN/README.md

-# data and code of submission to KDD2022, MMGCRN: Memory-guided Meta-Graph Convolutional Recurrent Network for Spatial-Temporal Modeling
+# Data and Code of KDD2022 Submission, MMGCRN: Memory-guided Meta-Graph Convolutional Recurrent Network for Spatial-Temporal Modeling